gingerbeardman/gingerbeardman.github.io/_posts/2020-10-09-automation-improvements.md

 layout: post
 title: 'Daily Driver: Automation Improvements'
 tags: [dailydriver, playdate, graphics, software, workflow]
-nouns: [macOS, Folder Actions, Daily Driver, Playdate, OpenSCAD]
+nouns: [macOS, Folder Actions, Daily Driver, Playdate, OpenSCAD, Hazel]
 ---

 The recent automation was really just help with organisation.
 As soon as I started looking at running OpenSCAD from the shell/command-line it became obvious that I could do the rendering and organisation in one step without having to use external apps like Hazel.